-The course of study in English introduces students to works of British, American, and World Literatures, and gives them the opportunity to engage in thoughtful, careful reading and writing.
-In the Upper School, the main subject of study is literature, with attention to historical context, genre, theme, and close reading methods.
-Student writing focuses on analytical responses to literature.
-Students can elect courses in Creative Writing and can also choose to enroll in the literature-based, interdisciplinary Perspectives in Literature course to fulfill their English requirement as a junior or senior (students may also take this course as an elective in addition to Honors English III or AP English IV).
+The course of study in English is designed to introduce students to great works of British, American, and world literature, and to train them in thoughtful, careful reading and writing.
+In the Upper School, the main subject for study is literature, with attention to historical context, genre, theme, and close reading methods.
+Students write essays that are primarily analytical.
+They may also elect courses in Creative Writing and Perspectives in Literature.